Erindale/ETK-docs/ref_manual/nodes/masks/selection_plane.rst

 |BOOLEAN_FIELD| Outside
    Yields *true* if the geometry is below the plane.

+.. index:: Signed Distance Function; Selection Plane

 |FLOAT_FIELD| SDF
-   A signed distance function giving values for the geometry for all vertices below the plane (negative) to all vertices above the plane.
+   A signed distance function yielding larger values further from the plane.

 |GEOMETRY| Preview
    Real geometry of the selection plane that can be viewed to help in